aminalnam/OMEGA/docs/SYSTEM.md

 OMEGA is a mobile bathymetric survey system designed to collect underwater depth measurements along a traveled path and reconstruct a mapped representation of submerged terrain from filtered spatial samples.
 It combines field sensing, real-time validation, structured logging, and post-processing into a single acquisition and mapping pipeline.

-The system is designed around a simple idea: not every field measurement is equally useful for mapping.
+Not every field measurement is equally useful for mapping.
 Depth values must be interpreted in context, evaluated against position and motion quality, and filtered before they are used to reconstruct a surface.
-To support this, OMEGA preserves both the complete raw log of the survey and a reduced mapping dataset containing only higher-quality accepted points.
+OMEGA preserves both the complete raw log of the survey and a reduced mapping dataset containing only higher-quality accepted points.

-In practice, the platform operates in four stages:
+The platform operates in four stages:

 1. **Acquisition** — sensor data is collected continuously during movement
 2. **Validation** — each observation is checked against quality rules in real time